Update: Starting now, all eligible US merchants can receive free fraud protection on Shop Pay with Shopify Protect.

 Ecommerce security apps

 Brands are using innovative techniques to reduce the impact of fraudsters, while ensuring shoppers have a seamless and hassle-free buying experience.
-Thousands of Shopify Plus brands use our bot protection features as well as Trust and Security Apps to protect margins and secure customer experience.
+Thousands of Shopify brands use our bot protection features as well as Trust and Security Apps to protect margins and secure customer experience.